DHRI-Curriculum/intro-python-workshop/lessons.md

 Note the caret (`^`) underneath the mismatched quote, helpfully pointing out where the error lies.
 Similarly, if this error happened when running a script, Python would tell us the filename and the line number for the line on which the error occurs.

-**Traceback errors** - These errors occur during the execution of a Python program when the program finds itself in an untenable state and must stop.
+**Traceback errors**: These errors occur during the execution of a Python program when the program finds itself in an untenable state and must stop.
 Traceback errors are often logical inconsistencies in a program that is valid Python code.
 A common traceback error is referring to a variable that hasn't been defined, as below.

 ```pycon
 >>> print(not_a_variable)